 It is most important to perform ABS exercises because it is our abdominal area and we need to train it and neet to build it strong.
 Here we see the top three exercises for best ABS.

 Many people don’t train their ABS and when they lift heavy so they can have to suffer from the Narnia problem.
 Many people train their ABS but all 6 packs are not visible.

-So we need to train all the portion for better physique.
+So we need to train all the portions for a better physique.

 1. Hanging Leg Raise OR Hanging Knee Raise

-Both of exercise is best exercise for your lower ABS.
-You already know that those people who workout their lower ABS are not developed.
-Many people have 4 packs but not 6 packs around the navel area, no visibility or they can’t develop their may be they don’t want or may be they don’t know.
+Both exercises are the best exercises for your lower ABS.
+You already know that those people who work out their lower ABS are not developed.
+Many people have 4 packs but not 6 packs around the navel area, no visibility or they can’t develop there may be they don’t want or maybe they don’t know.

 How to Do (Hanging Knee Raise)